elijahchen/FaceSpace/README.md

 # OurSpace
-Practice~ Creating a social media network
+Creating a social media network.

+Using Facebook as inspiration, I'll be recreating it for practice!